 Shiba Inu Breeders:

-Are you considering an Shiba Inu puppy?
+Are you considering a Shiba Inu puppy?
 Please contact one of our breeders to find out more about their puppies, or for general information about the Shiba Inu breed.

-When you purchase a Shiba Inu puppy from a CADF breeder, you are purchasing from a dedicated, conscientious breeder whose priority is to produce healthy specimens of their own breed.
+When you purchase a puppy from a CADF breeder, you are purchasing from a dedicated, conscientious breeder whose priority is to produce healthy specimens of their own breed.

 All CADF member breeders have agreed to abide by our Code of Ethics.
-Our Shiba Inu breeders screen their breeding stock for known hereditary problems, specific to the Shiba Inu breed.
+Our breeders screen their breeding stock for known hereditary problems, specific to their particular breed.
 This allows you to purchase your puppy with confidence, knowing that your breeder has taken all of the necessary steps to provide you with the healthiest puppy possible.